 He explores, often with a combination of speculation and fact, his grandparents’ lives in Bloemfontein, his early years with his mother in Paarl, his schooling, the local library, impressions of neighbours.

-Schoeman somehow teaches readers to slow down and appreciate not only the content of his memoir, but also their own lives, to savour and wonder and think about the context—physical, intellectual, personal—in which they find themselves.
+Schoeman somehow teaches readers to slow down and appreciate not only the content of his memoir, but also their own lives, to savour and wonder and think about the context — physical, intellectual, personal — in which they find themselves.
+He asserts that our small lives are worthy of the kind of careful recollection he carries out without apology or literary devices.

 In Summertime (Harvill Secker, 2009), JM Coetzee’s approach to autobiography could hardly be more different.
 Both he and Anne Landsman deal with biography at a remove, constrained by postmodern literary conceits to do with narrators and the nature of reality, memory and truth.